 There may be cases where people wish to take out enhanced coverage, whether for themselves or for their equipment.
 All players should consider taking out enhanced coverage which could cover items such as long-term physio care and loss of earnings.

-It is required that all clubs keep an accident record book and ensure that details of all accidents and incidents are recorded within this book, both in terms of on-field activity and wider club-sanctioned activity.
+It is required that all clubs keep a record of any accidents and ensure that details of all accidents, injuries and incidents are recorded, both in terms of on-field activity and wider club-sanctioned activity.
 This will enable you to provide written evidence regarding the circumstances, nature and extent of any injuries sustained.

 Risk Assessments